 - nasal congestion

-- redness, warmth, swelling, or pain in any part of your body
+- redness, warmth, swelling, or pain in any part

 - changes in mental status